A blog to help you prepare for life's unexpected

 About the Blog

 Hi, I’m Lori Zeind, founder of LCZ Consulting.
 I am excited to bring this blog to you.
-Each month, I will bring you insights, along with guest blogs from alliance partners, so you can get to know the entire network of experts and knowledge we bring to our commitment to peace of mind for clients.
+With each blog post, I will bring you insights, along with perspectives from alliance partners, so you can get to know the entire network of experts and knowledge we bring to our commitment to peace of mind for clients.